-A pilot can earn a handsome amount per year in six figures which is an impressive income, but the salaries and benefits associated with being a pilot reflect the challenges and responsibilities that go with the job.
+A pilot can earn a handsome amount per year in six figures, which is an impressive income.
+Still, the salaries and benefits of being a pilot reflect the challenges and responsibilities that go with the job.

-According to Debbie Sparks, vice president of the Flight School Association of North America (FSANA), you can expect to pay about $70,000 for flight school tuition over the course of one year.
+According to Debbie Sparks, vice president of the Flight School Association of North America (FSANA), you can expect to pay about $70,000 for flight school tuition over one year.

 Training to become a pilot is expensive, few students can afford to pay these costs from their pocket, and most will need to pursue some form of financial aid to make their education and training possible.